Sooraj-z/Sooraj-z/README.md

 🎓 MSc Data Science student at Manchester Metropolitan University (Distinction average: 82%)
 📍 Based in Manchester, UK | Open to Data Science placements (Sep 2025 – Aug 2026)
-🚀 I use Python, Power BI, and machine learning to turn messy data into clear, strategic insights.
+🚀 I use Python, PyTorch, and ML tools to build intelligent, explainable systems with clarity and control.

 ---